 Welcome to the Newell Ram Show & Sale held annually in Newell, South Dakota.
 Now in its 78th year, the regional sheep event brings over 5 different breeds to be shown and auctioned off.

 With a long-standing sheep industry in the community of Newell, the Ram Sale was originally started as a way for area sheep producers to market their animals and garner new genetics.
 The goals are still the same today and sheep producers routinely attend the sale to improve their flocks.

-New for 2022!
+Back again for 2023!
 Online bidding will be available through DV Auction.

 Please register for an online bid number ahead of the sale time.
 Buyer is responsible for transportation of boughten animal(s).

 2023 Schedule of Events

 Consignors should have vet paperwork ready to go and sheep numbered with assigned lot numbers.
 Vet will do health inspection at pens starting at 6:00PM.
 Consignors must be present or you will not show or sell!

 Thursday September 14th – Ewe and Stud Ram Show & Wool Show